zchen15/CGDesigner/README.md

 ```

 ## Usage
-The `tests/` directorry contains many example scripts for generating conditional guide RNA.
-The following are a few useful excerpts.
+The `tests/` directory contains many example scripts for generating conditional guide RNAs.
+The following are a few useful excerpts to help you start off.

 ### Generating NUPACK designs
 `design` is used to generate nupack design specifications which can be run locally or on the kubernetes cluster.
 The following are a few examples designs specifications that can be generated.